Junior Series 2023: A Coaches Perspective

 The third generation : came about by accident for me, my daughter Clover who had been part of the second generation of our juniors felt she had benefitted so much from the process (going to Morocco and Ireland for competitions, becoming a national champion, meeting some of her best friends for life, gaining a good job in the industry and ultimately finding a super positive surfing lifestyle ) that she wanted to give back.

 Her idea on her gap year was to set up a club and asked if I’d join her, at the same time we had the luck to meet some really positive parents with talented kid that we’d identified in lessons – the rest is history.
-Clover then went to Dundee Art college where she now captains Dundee Univ surf club and recently came 5th in the British Universities as an individual women (out of 120) while taking her university to 6th place in the UK overall in the ladies – but that’s for another blog !
+Clover then went to Dundee Art college where she now captains Dundee Univ surf club !

 Three years into our training I’m super stoked on how the young surfers are doing and the spread of talent we have from 12yrs to 17yrs.